storax/cookiecutter-pypackage/README.rst

 Cookiecutter template for a Python package.
 See https://github.com/audreyr/cookiecutter.

+I adapted the pypackage from nekroze a little bit for my needs.
+The doc has the sphinx theme already installed.
+There 2 scripts that help building the apidoc (generates rst files for your packages).
+The official apidoc had a buggy formatting.

 * Free software: BSD license
 * Pytest_ runner: Supports `unittest`, `pytest`, `nose` style tests and more
 * Travis-CI_: Ready for Travis Continuous integration testing